bigcommerce/dev-docs/docs/api-docs/headless/customers.md

 </div>

-This section explains how to associate a headless cart to a customer.
+This section covers different ways to associate customers to headless carts.

 ## Customer login using GraphQL